javierhndev/Voyager-Reference-Models/PyTorch/nlp/DeepSpeedExamples/Megatron-DeepSpeed/README.md

 ## Dataset

 We are using [Redpajama dataset](https://huggingface.co/datasets/togethercomputer/RedPajama-Data-1T) to train the LLaMA model.
-You can find it at
+You can find it at:
 ```bash
 /voyager/ceph/users/czhao/datasets/llama/redpajama_tokenized
 ```